ombulabs/blog/_posts/2020-07-29-understanding-bundler.markdown

 Bundler can be used in two different ways:

 - We can prefix our commands with `bundle exec`
-- We can run Bundler programatically
+- We can run Bundler programmatically

 #### Using `bundle exec my_command`

 When we do this, Bundler will load before our script.
 It will read the `Gemfile.lock` file, add all the paths for each gem into the `$LOAD_PATH` array, and then it will execute `my_command`.
 That way, our script will have the gems activated.

-#### Running Bundler Programatically
+#### Running Bundler Programmatically

 Bundler is a gem like any other, so we can require it inside our script and execute its `require` method to make it load all the paths into the `$LOAD_PATH` array when we want to: